kaasmongado-cpu/IT-110-MIDTERM-PROJECT/README.md

      - Activates animations, scroll effects, and theme setup.

    1.2 Navigation Systems
-     - scrollHeader(): Adds or removes header shadow based on scroll.
+     - scrollHeader(): Controls the visual state of the header based on scroll depth.
-     - scrollActive(): Highlights the current section link.
+     - scrollActive(): Determines the visible section and updates the corresponding navigation link's active state.
-     - scrollReveal: Animates sections on entry.

    1.3 Theme Management
      - Listens for toggle button clicks to switch between light/dark mode.